-A local/provincial chapter of an extraprovincial non-share corporation that has autonomous governance and meets the requirements set out in Section 3.1 does not require the exceptions listed above.
+A local/provincial chapter of an extra-provincial non-share corporation that has autonomous governance and meets the requirements set out in Section 3.1 does not require the exceptions listed above.

-All other sections of the Community Gaming Grants: Program Guidelines remain applicable to extraprovincial non-share corporations on an ongoing basis.
+All other sections of the Program Grant Guidelines remain applicable to extra-provincial non-share corporations on an ongoing basis.
+The local/provincial chapter is considered the applicant, for the purpose of the requirements outlined in the other sections.
 Grant funds must remain under the management and control of the governing body specific to B.C.